-Mile 21: Read-it-and-Weep and Artillery Rapids, both class III, occur in quick succession here.
+Mile 21: Read-it-and-Weep (III) and Artillery Rapid (III) occur in quick succession here.

 Mile 23.75: Hot springs appear on the left.
 Not being maintained, the pools are often muddy and do not have room for much more than one soaker at a time.
 Just around the corner, camps are located on either side of the river.

 Mile 26.5: Lambert Dome comes into view on the left.
 The moderate climb to its summit is one of the best hikes on the Lower Owyhee.
 Follow a well worn trail up a slot canyon, passing through vivid layers of ancient lake sediment along your way.
 Eventually, you will gain a ridge and take that back to the left to reach the top of the dome.

 Mile 31: Whistling Bird Rapid (III/IV) contains an undercut hazard that becomes more pronounced at lower flows.
 Though it is typically not much trouble for experienced rafters, provided there are no swimmers, inflatable kayaks and hardshells may want to scout the best route.
 Just past here, the river enters Iron Point Canyon.
 There are several opportunities to camp within the towering walls of this scenic stretch of river.

 Mile 32.5: Montgomery Rapid (III/IV) is the longest and most technical rapid on the Lower Owyhee.
 At lower flows, you can easily scramble over rocks on the right to get a good view of the rapid.